 Eco-terrorism and the Trial of the Century

 Arson, terrorism or not, is, of course, a crime, a serious crime of which the dozen have only been accused.
 Fire scares people.
 It would scare me, if I were in one.
-But a bunch of unarmed treehuggers torching some trucks and buildings (including a ski-resort restaurant at Vail and a packing plant for wild mustangs) at night, after making certain that no two-leggeds or four-leggeds were anywhere close, is not, it seems to me, something I would compare to taking out the Oklahoma City Federal Building during working hours.
+But a bunch of unarmed treehuggers torching some trucks and buildings (including a ski-resort restaurant at Vail and a holding corral for wild mustangs) at night, after making certain that no two-leggeds or four-leggeds were anywhere close, is not, it seems to me, something I would compare to taking out the Oklahoma City Federal Building during working hours.

 The 12, by the way (shades of the Dirty Dozen?) are now 11.
 Bill Rodgers of Prescott, Ariz., managed to take his life with a plastic bag while in custody.
 One of his several suicide notes, the one addressed to "my friends and supporters," reads:

 "… Certain human cultures have been waging war against the Earth for millennia.
 I choose to fight on the side of bears, mountain lions, skunks, bats, saguaros, cliff rose and all things wild — I am just the most recent casualty in that war.
 But tonight I have made a jailbreak.
 I am returning home to the Earth, to the place of my origins."